 The Evil Within

-While most modern survival horror games understandably adopt a first-person perspective, The Evil Within pays respect to the genre’s pioneers like Resident Evil and Silent Hill, and the over shoulder view is awesomely terrifying as the story unravels.
+If you’re looking for good PS3 horror games, look no further than The Evil Within.
+While most modern survival horror games understandably adopt a first-person perspective, The Evil Within pays respect to the genre’s pioneers of good horror games like Resident Evil and Silent Hill, and the over shoulder view is awesomely terrifying as the story unravels.

 Horror mastermind Shinji Mikami created some truly grotesque creatures into The Evil Within and the pervading anxiety of having only one shotgun shell never eases until after the credits roll.

-The Evil Win is available on PS4, plus PC and Xbox via Game Pass.
+The Evil Within is available on PS4, plus PC and Xbox via Game Pass.